 A small Botox injection can quickly smooth out wrinkles.
-A lesser-known Botox use -- but one good for brides -- is its ability to stop excessive perspiration.
+A lesser-known Botox use—but a good one for brides—might suprse you: It can actually stop excessive perspiration.
 When injected into the underarm, it temporarily blocks the chemical signals that cause sweating.

 Swipe here for next slide

 This form of exfoliation gets much deeper than your typical scrub—and does so in an even fashion.
 It uses aluminum particles and a suction wand to gently even out bumpy texture, unclog pores, and reduce discoloration.